prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

       prometheus: example
 ```

-Prometheus rule files are held in a `ConfigMap`s.
-The `ConfigMap`s to mount rule files from are selected with a label selector field called `ruleSelector` in the Prometheus object, as seen above.
+Prometheus rule files are held in a `ConfigMap`.
+The `ConfigMap` to mount rule files from are selected with a label selector field called `ruleSelector` in the Prometheus object, as seen above.
 All top level files that end with the `.rules` extension will be loaded.

-The best practice is to label the `ConfigMap`s containing rule files with `role: prometheus-rulefiles` as well as the name of the Prometheus object, `prometheus: example` in this case.
+The best practice is to label the `ConfigMap` containing rule files with `role: prometheus-rulefiles` as well as the name of the Prometheus object, `prometheus: example` in this case.

 [embedmd]:# (../../example/user-guides/alerting/prometheus-example-rules.yaml)
 ```yaml